 3) I am not a “no recalls ever” person.
 Recalls can happen, and the raw feeding community is under great scrutiny by the FDA.
 I also understand the difference between a salmonella-related recall versus a Listeria-related recall.
 However, they must have full transparency and a good way of communicating quickly with their distributors and identifying if a distributor has purchased a recalled lot number.

 Knowing how they track this is very important.
-Furthermore, I do not like seeing multiple recalls in a year.
+Furthermore, I don't particularly appreciate seeing multiple recalls in a year.
 I have dropped brands before due to having too many recalls.
 Recalls, especially those related to certain pathogens like listeria, can put your co-op business at risk.
-If a pet or pet owner becomes ill due to a food you sell them, you can be held liable, which is why I insist on carrying general liability insurance (outlined later in this article).
+If a pet or pet owner becomes ill due to the food you sell them, you can be held liable, which is why I insist on carrying general liability insurance (outlined later in this article).

 4) I like companies that offer AAFCO complete grinds.
 It makes it easy for those who are new to raw and those of us who have very busy schedules and want to weigh each meal and serve.
 The companies I work with offer AAFCO complete grinds and various supplemental proteins that appeal to DIY raw feeders.
 That way, there is something for everyone.